 Zen Humor Wisdom Page --for some time this long Zen humor page was linked only through the Spiritual Humor webpage; but it deserves to be linked here for the wonderfully witty and profound nondual wisdom from our ancient friends in the Ch'an tradition in China, Zen in Japan, Son in Korea.
 And check out those delightfully whimsical Zen paintings!

-Bankei Yotaku (1622-93), Zen Master of the "Unborn"--profiles the interesting life and amazingly simple, direct, potent wisdom-teaching of one of the most impressive Japanese Zen masters of the last half millennium, widely famed for his direct-intuitive pointer to "stay unborn (fu-shō)!"
+Bankei Yōtaku (1622-93), Zen Master of the "Unborn"--profiles the interesting life and amazingly direct, potent wisdom-teaching of one of the most impressive Japanese Zen masters of the last half millennium, widely famed for his direct-intuitive pointer to "stay unborn (fu-shō)!"
 Evidently many thousands of Japanese people, not just monastics, became authentically liberated into a beautifully unburdened and wholesome, virtuous life by realizing the Unborn Buddha-nature through Bankei's clear, simple instructions.

 John Scottus Eriugena--reveals the stunning nondual view of arguably Christianity's finest, subtlest theologian who ever lived (along with Meister Eckhart and St. John of the Cross--who were much influenced by Eriugena; see Religion & Spirituality section of this website).
 Eriugena's nonduality, drawing primarily from early Greek Christian sources, is explicit, full-blown, and an amazingly positive vision of what Christianity could be, right in the middle of Europe's 9th-century "Dark Ages."

 --an insightful and useful expansion, by dear friend John Prendergast, of The Work, popularly originated by Byron Katie.
 This can help anyone, especially therapists and their clients, to release negative self-judgments and open up to the spacious Awareness that is our Real Nature or True Identity.